MuhammadUsmanTahir10/Basic-Neural-Network/README.md

 # Basic Neural Network:
 Here a neural network is designed to showcase the working methodology of a simple neural network and coding basic neural network.
 This simple project displays the working of a basic neural network and the mathematics that is involved in developing a neural nets, so lets get started:

 First we will start by discussing the concept of Machine Learning because neural nets are the core feature of Deep Learning that is a sub field of Machine Learning.

+![Image 1] (NN1.png)

 So Whats is Machine Learning?